Working Towards FIAP Distinctions

 The Title Number

 This relates to each new title.
 Titles with the same name will have the same number.
+An image must retain the same title throughout all salons no matter if it is in B&W or colour.

 The “Title” Column